A1Liu/a1liu.github.io/_posts/2020-07-18-debug-allocator.md

 Make sure `stdlib` is included before `debug_allocator.h`!
 Otherwise your code might not compile.
 Then, just use `malloc` normally!
 The macros will take care of the rest.
-Please note: don't keep these file in your project!
+Please note: don't keep these files in your project!
 They're useful for debugging, but are terrible for performance.

 ### How it Works